JISyed/jisyed.github.io/resume/index.md

 {% if page.looking_for_opporunities %}

-I am currently looking for opportunities in games, game engines, mobile, interactive media, or similar fields.
+I am currently looking for opportunities in mobile development (iOS), interactive media, game technologies, or similar fields.
 See my resume below.

 {% else %}

-I am not currently looking for opporunities at this time, but if you are curious, you may see my education and experience below.
+I am not currently looking for opportunities at this time, but if you are curious, you may see my education and experience below.

 {% endif %}